 Data collected by third parties on our behalf

-We manage our contact data through online applications, and this data is hosted by NuFocus Ltd in the UK.
+We manage our contact data through online applications, and this data is hosted by NuFocus UK Ltd in the UK.

 We use Signiflow as a means of transferring data securely as well as providing authenticate digital signatures.

 We use Mailchimp for our email marketing platform.

 For those organisations that process data on our behalf, we ensure that data processing agreements are in place as required by the UK GDPR.

 As a matter of course, we do not transfer or process data outside the UK unless you have consented, or where the nature of the processing requires it (for example, where we are emailing a party to your matter who is based outside the UK, or because you have chosen to use an email or other communications service which routes data outside the UK).